 12 to 18 months

 When a child reaches the age of one, their growing vocabulary can be given a further nudge by introducing adverbs and prepositions.
 However, it must all be in play and experiential so that it does not turn into a burdensome activity.
-New words could be slipped in daily conversations through music.
+New words could be slipped into daily conversations through music.
 A child at this point in time also begins to understand emotions, hence the need to involve words that depict emotions- both positive and negative.
 Experiential learning at this time is of great importance.
 Orchestrating words will help the child retain more.

 18 months to 24 months